 You can see via the graph the historical change during the early 2000’s and then of course the real estate market crash that occurred in 2008.
 What is interesting is that I reviewed about one dozen different growth charts and of course several painted unrealistic pictures of wealth accumulation.
 This relates to many variable changes that have taken place over the last 60 years.
 This includes the dramatic increase in the number of homes nationwide, the average increase in size, and even the rate of inflation (depends on your source of information).
 But this graph appears more reasonable to me; it is as close to reality as can exist.

-So using the graph above as a guideline, if you purchase property today and hold that property for 30 years, you should see an inflation adjusted gain of around five to six percent.
+Using the graph above as a guideline, if you purchase property today and hold that property for 30 years, you should see an inflation adjusted gain of around five to six percent.
 Doesn’t seem like a whole lot does it?
 Honestly, many investments have track records to match and actually exceed this value.
-So how can someone actually generate wealth from holding land?
+How can someone actually generate wealth from holding land?
 The answer lies in the process.

 In a typical scenario, the landlord invests about 25% of his own money in the purchase of the rental property.
 The balance is borrowed via a mortgage and over time the rental income is used to extinguish the mortgage.
 In effect the landlord leverages his money.
 Let’s walk through an example: